Labelling and composition requirements for spirit drinks

 Sales denomination: what you can call your product

 The sales denomination (SD) is the name that you use to sell your product.
 All spirit drinks must have an SD and you cannot replace it with a brand name or similar.
-The SD replaces the 'descriptive name' requirement specified in 'Labelling of prepacked foods: product name'.
+The SD replaces the 'legal' and 'descriptive name' requirements specified in 'Labelling of prepacked foods: product name'.

-Annex II to Regulation 110/2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks lists 46 SDs, each of which describes a spirit drink and its properties; the majority of spirit drinks have an SD that is listed in Annex II.
+Annex II to assimilated Regulation (EC) No 110/2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks lists 48 SDs, each of which describes a spirit drink and its properties; the majority of spirit drinks have an SD that is listed in Annex II.

-For example, Annex II has an SD for 'flavoured vodka', which it describes as a spirit drink made from the distillation of fermented ethyl alcohol of potato, cereals or other agricultural crops with a minimum alcoholic strength of 37.5% volume that has been flavoured.
+As an example, Annex II has an SD for 'flavoured vodka', which it describes as a spirit drink made from the distillation of fermented ethyl alcohol of potato, cereals or other agricultural crops, which has been flavoured and has a minimum alcoholic strength of 37.5% volume.
 The Annex describes how it can be flavoured and gives permitted levels of residues.
 There is a separate SD for 'vodka', which does not permit the product to be flavoured.

-If you want to describe your product using any of the SDs in Annex II then you must comply with its requirements.
-For example, if you wished to call your product 'Vodka' it would need to meet all of the requirements, including a minimum alcoholic strength of 37.5% volume.
+If you want to describe your product using any of the SDs in Annex II, you must comply with its requirements.
+For example, if you wished to call your product 'Vodka', it would need to meet all of the requirements, including a minimum alcoholic strength of 37.5% volume.

-If your product does not meet the requirements of an SD then you cannot use it on your product.
+If your product does not meet the requirements of an SD, you cannot use it on your product.
 You cannot use the words 'like', 'type', 'style', 'made', 'flavour' or any other similar terms to describe it - for example, 'Vodka Style ...'.

-If you are making a product that meets the definition of an SD in Annex II then you must use the SD; if it meets the definition of more than one SD you can choose which to use.
+If you are making a product that meets the definition of an SD in Annex II, you must use the SD - for example, if your product meets the requirements of vodka, then you must use the 'vodka' SD and call your product 'Vodka'.
+If your product meets the definition of more than one SD, you can choose which to use.

-If your product does not meet the requirements of a specific named SD (vodka, gin, rum, whisky etc) then you must use the SD 'spirit drink'.
+If your product does not meet the requirements of a specific named SD (vodka, gin, rum, whisky etc), you must use the SD 'spirit drink'.

-There are no specific rules about where the SD should appear on the product (other than in the case of mixed spirit drinks below) but all food information must be clear, legible and easy to understand.
-We recommend that the SD appear on the front of the bottle as this removes any possibility of the label being considered misleading.
+There are no specific rules about where the SD should appear on the product (other than in the case of mixed spirit drinks below), but all food information must be clear, legible and easy to understand.
+It is recommended that the SD appear on the front of the bottle, as this removes any possibility of the label being considered misleading.

-Many manufacturers combine spirits such as vodka and gin with fruits and other foods, which can lead to a reduction of the overall alcoholic strength to below the minimum strength stated in the relevant SD (for example, vodka blended with strawberry juice that has an alcoholic strength of only 35% volume).
-Where this is the case the product can no longer use the original SD and must instead use the SD 'spirit drink'.
+Many manufacturers combine spirits (such as vodka and gin) with fruits and other foods, which can lead to a reduction of the overall alcoholic strength to below the minimum strength stated in the relevant SD (for example, vodka mixed with strawberry juice that has an alcoholic strength of only 35% volume).
+Where this is the case, the product can no longer use the original SD and must instead use the SD 'spirit drink'.

 The reduction of the alcoholic strength through combination with other foods etc is not considered to be dilution.
 Dilution is the deliberate reduction of alcoholic strength by adding water to the product and is not permitted.